 Virtual Classroom Timers

-One of the Covid idea teachers want to keep going for me, includes the use of large classroom timers.
+One of the Covid ideas teachers want to keep going for me, includes the use of large classroom timers.
 Last year I had to use these to keep time whole group since I couldn’t pull students into small groups.
 Instead, I move along the room to students in groups.
-The large visual timers where a hit with my students in the classroom and at home so we could all keep the same time.
-Not only was this easy to make, it was fun!
+The large visual timers were a hit with my students in the classroom and at home so we could all keep the same time.
+Not only was this easy to make, but it was also fun!
 I plan to keep using a large Countdown Timer in my classroom.